Assumption University to lock down students in dorms as coronavirus cases rise

 All classes will be held remotely for at least one week, while all athletic and co-curricular activities will be suspended.

-No visitors will be permitted on campus, unless parents decide to come pick up their son or daughter.
+No visitors will be permitted on campus unless parents decide to come pick up their child.

+So far, eight students have tested positive for the virus this week and about 130 are isolating.

 Come Nov.
 6, the university says it plans to reassess the situation with the Worcester Department of Public Health.